Sustain / Real Bread Campaign / About

 • Using frequent surveys and other means to invite our supporters and wider network of friends to give feedback on work we have done, and make suggestions to help us plan future activity.

-We balance the need to raise funds, and otherwise generate income, to continue our charity's work with addressing economic barriers to inclusion:
+We balance the need for income to continue our charity's work with addressing economic barriers to inclusion in our network:

-• Campaign supporter annual subscriptions start as low as £22.50 (the equivalent of £2 a month), which has remained unchanged since the scheme launch in 2009.
+• Campaign supporter subscriptions start as low as £24.30 a year, the equivalent of a sniff over £2 a month.

-• Supporters sit within our wider network of friends on our mailing list, to which it is free to sign up.
+• Supporters sit within our wider network of friends on our free mailing list.

 • Rather than requiring everyone to buy a ticket, we have organised some events to be free to attend, inviting people to make a donation.